jpmorganchase/.github/profile/README.md

 As a FINOS platinum member we have contributed projects to FINOS such as [Perspective](https://github.com/finos/perspective) (an interactive analytics and data visualization component, which is especially well-suited for large and/or streaming datasets) We are maintains and contributors in [FINOS Projects](https://landscape.finos.org/), and FINOS board members.

 We welcome contributors!

+If you are passionate abount open source, join us.
+Our open positions in technology are on our [career site](https://careers.jpmorgan.com/)